implexa/implexa/proj/human-notes.md

 - Move to Tauri 2.0 (not sure why we are on Tauri 1.5?)
 - Do we need to split some of the file into smaller ones?
 - Remove all things that are for backwards compatibility
+- I think workspacees are not fully implimented yet?